RugvedKatole/rugvedkatole.github.io/_pages/about.md

 ---

 # Hello There !
-I am a Ph.D. aspirant actively looking for a Ph.D. positon.
+I am a Ph.D. student at The Ohio State University, working with Prof. Christopher Stewart to bridge computing and robotics for real-time robotic systems.

-My research interests are in planning, control and decision-making for autonomous systems.
-The focus is on making provably safe algorithms which are able to handle the uncertainites of the world!
+My current research focuses on generating datasets that capture the spatial and temporal characteristics of real-world environments, enabling robotic models to operate efficiently in harsh conditions while minimizing the costs of data collection and testing.

-I am currently a Research Assistant at [ARMS lab](https://www.sc.iitb.ac.in/robotics/) IIT bombay, where I am advised by [Prof. Arpita Sinha](https://sites.google.com/iitb.ac.in/arpitasinha).
-Here I have worked on Multi-agent patrolling, Intersection Mangement, and self-driving cars.
+Additionally, I am developing sparse data reconstruction techniques, where UAVs partially scout crop fields to collect sensor data.
+This data is iteratively used to predict field-wide conditions, ensuring accuracy remains above a set threshold while optimizing resource usage.

-I also work with [Prof. Christopher Stewart](https://web.cse.ohio-state.edu/~stewart.962/) from Ohio State University on UAV scouting for crop health predictions.
-The UAV partially scouts crop fields for collection of sensor data.
-This data is then processed by a Deep Learning model to extract and health map.
-Based on this map a reinforcement learning algorithms decides the scouting trajectory.
-I am reposible for build the Deep learning model to make it happen with highest accuracy.
+If you are interested in collaboration please send me an email on **katole\<dot>2\<at>osu\<dot>edu**

-Refer to my [Projects Page](/projects) for more info.
+My previous works can be [here](/projects).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.